showdownjs/showdown/README.md

 ## Integration with TypeScript

-If you're using TypeScript you maybe want to use the types from [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped/tree/master/showdown)
+If you're using TypeScript you maybe want to use the types from [DefinitelyTyped][definitely-typed]

 ## XSS vulnerability

 Showdown doesn't sanitize the input.
 This is by design since markdown relies on it to allow certain features to be correctly parsed into HTML.
 This, however, means XSS injection is quite possible.

-Please refer to the wiki article [Markdown's XSS Vulnerability (and how to mitigate it)](https://github.com/showdownjs/showdown/wiki/Markdown's-XSS-Vulnerability-(and-how-to-mitigate-it)) for more information.
+Please refer to the wiki article [Markdown's XSS Vulnerability (and how to mitigate it)][xss-wiki] for more information.

 ## Extensions

-Showdown allows additional functionality to be loaded via extensions. (you can find a list of known showdown extensions [here](https://github.com/showdownjs/showdown/wiki/extensions))
+Showdown allows additional functionality to be loaded via extensions. (you can find a list of known showdown extensions [here][ext-wiki])

 ### Client-side Extension Usage